 Learn About the Tax Benefits of a Sole Proprietorship

 Every type of business structure offers specific tax advantages and disadvantages.
-Here are some of the tax and financial benefits to establishing your business as a sole proprietorship:
+Here are some of the tax and financial benefits associated with establishing a sole proprietorship:

 Easier Tax Returns to File

-Tax returns for sole proprietorships are the simplest to prepare, are filed on the sole proprietor’s (business owner’s) tax returns.
-If you can prepare your personal tax returns, chances are pretty good you can easily prepare your own business taxes for a sole proprietorship.
+Tax returns for sole proprietorships are the simplest to prepare and are filed on the sole proprietor’s (business owner’s) tax returns.
+If you can prepare your personal tax returns, chances are pretty good that you can easily prepare your own business taxes for a sole proprietorship.

-Filing tax returns on sole proprietorships involves preparing a simple, one- to tow-page IRS form; the Schedule C. In most cases, you do not even have to provide lengthy data and the income and expenses you list on a Schedule C are fairly crude.
+Filing tax returns on sole proprietorships involves preparing a simple IRS form: Schedule C. In most cases, you do not even have to provide lengthy data, and the income and expenses you list on a Schedule C are fairly basic.